 For a list of Mozambican Embassies, High Commissions, and Honorary Consuls, click HERE

-Tourist Visas for few countries that do not have Mozambican Embassies visas can be processed at borders and International Airports costing approximately U$D80-90 for single entry (valid for 30 days) but it is much safer to get your tourism visa before arrival.
+Tourist Visas for countries that do not have Mozambican Embassies visas can be processed at borders and International Airports costing approximately U$D80-90 for single entry (valid for 30 days) but it is much safer to get your tourism visa before arrival.

 Countries exempted from requring a visa include most SADC countries (Botswana, Malawi, Mauritius, South Africa, Swaziland, Tanzania, Zambie, Zimbabwe).
 Business visas cannot be applied for out borders irrespective of SADC citizenship or not

 Multiple entry visas can only be applied for in the traveller's home country.